 - Container Hosts - RHEL, RHEL CoreOS, and RHEL Atomic

-- Container Images - based on Red Hat Enterprise Linux or Red Hat Universal Base Image (UBI), Red Hat provides three main options (minimal, standard, multi-service) as well as full applications and layered products built on these base images.
+- Container Images - based on Red Hat Enterprise Linux or Red Hat Universal Base Image (UBI), Red Hat provides four main options (standard, micro, minimal, multi-service) as well as full applications and layered products built on these base images.

 The underlying technology can be thought of as layers in an integrated and tested software stack.
 The level of support is determined by the underlying components used in each layer of the stack.
 Following these guidelines will ensure that customers have a supportable container environment - including orchestration, hosts, and images.
 By engineering, testing, delivering and supporting a complete stack, Red Hat ensures our customers can use this technology with confidence throughout the committed product life cycle.

 How Red Hat Supports Your Container Images

-Red Hat provides a variety of Container Images suited to be used as base, middleware, and application Container Images available through the Red Hat Container Catalog:
+Red Hat provides a variety of Container Images suited to be used as a base, middleware, and application Container Images available through the Red Hat Container Catalog:

 - Base Images - used solely for the purpose of being a foundation to build on.
-The Red Hat Universal Base Image (UBI) is available in three flavors - standard, minimal, and multi-service.
+The Red Hat Universal Base Image (UBI) is available in four flavors - standard, micro, minimal, and multi-service.